PERMANENT ESTABLISHMENT IN SPAIN

 online company formation in Spain

-How much does it take to set up a company S.L. in spain
+How Long does it take to set up a limited liability company in spain?

-- To apply for administrator’s NIE in origin`s country.
+- Application for the administrator’s NIE in their country of origin.

-- To prepare POA (Power of Attorney) to apply for NIF (tax ID code) of the company who will be shareholder of the Spanish one.
+- Preparation of the POA (Power of Attorney) to apply for the NIF (tax ID code) of the company who will be shareholder of the Spanish one.

-- To prepare POA to set up the Spanish company and open a bank account for depositing the share capital of a company.
+- Preparation of the POA to set up the Spanish company and open a bank account for depositing the share capital of the company.

-- To legalise and apostille in the country: both POA + Certificate of the Commercial Register + administrator’s passport.
+- Legalisation and apostille in the country: the POA + the Certificate from the Commercial Register + administrator’s passport.

-- To apply for Spanish company’s NIF in Spain – approximately 10/15 days once we receive the original apostilled documents.
+- Application for the Spanish company’s NIF in Spain – approximately 10/15 days once we receive the original apostilled documents.

-- To sign at the Spanish Notary the public deed of the incorporation of the new company.
+- Signature of the public deed of the incorporation of the new company at a Spanish Notary's Office.

-- To obtain provisional NIF of the Spanish new company.
+- Obtaining the provisional NIF of the new Spanish company.

-- To register the public deed before the Commercial Register at Spain + obtain definitive NIF – approximately 15 working days.
+- Registration of the public deed before the Commercial Register in Spain + obtaining definitive NIF = approximately 15 working days.

-- Modelo 036 (Tax Office activity registration) + Register the Company in General Treasury for Social Security – It takes approximately 2/3 days.
+- Completion of form 036 (Tax Office activity registration) + Registration of the Company in the General Treasury for Social Security – This takes approximately 2/3 days.

 professional employer organization (PEO) IN SPAIN OR IN EUROPE

-The PEO figure or Professional Employer Organization (PEO) is a solution some HR consulting firms are offering to the market, and it works in a way that the HR consulting firm hires the employee with the promise it is cheaper, fast, and done in accordance with local labor laws.
-But this figure is no legal in Spain, even in Europe according to European Directives: Article 43.2 of the Employment Labour Law in Spain says it's illegal that any company can provide handwork to other (except Temporary Employment Agencies (TEA).
+The PEO figure or Professional Employer Organization (PEO) is a solution that some HR consulting firms are offering to the market, and it works in such a way that the HR consulting firm hires the employee with the promise that it is cheaper, fast, and done in accordance with local labor laws.
+But this figure is not legal in Spain, nor even in Europe according to European Directives: Article 43.2 of the Employment Labour Law in Spain states that it's illegal for any company to provide workers to another (except in the case of Temporary Employment Agencies (TEA)).

-Both companies could be responsible in case of accidents, for instance, and there is the possibility neither the Social Security or the Insurance company would cover medical expenses, incapacity benefits or damages.
+Both companies could be liable in case of accidents, for instance, and there is the possibility that neither Social Security nor the Insurance company would cover medical expenses, incapacity benefits or damages.

-We strongly recommend other legal figures that not necessary must be expensive, like a permanent establishment in Spain, or an agency contract.
+We strongly recommend other legal routes, such as a permanent establishment in Spain or an agency contract, which need not be expensive.

 Conclusions

-- PEO Services are not legal in Spain, neither in Europe since only Temporary Employment Agencies may provide handwork to other companies only for temporary contracts.
+- PEO Services are not legal, neither in Spain nor in Europe, given that only Temporary Employment Agencies may provide workers to other companies and only for temporary contracts.

-- The most important difference between the permanent establishment and a branch is the post Director (which exist only for branch), but both need a liable tax representative in Spain.
+- The most important difference between the permanent establishment and a branch comes down to the post of Director (which exists only in the case of a branch), but both need a liable tax representative in Spain.

-- In fact, the basic difference between the three structures is the more or less independence (and liability) with regard to the parent company.
+- In fact, the basic difference between the three structures is that of the amount of independence (and liability) with regard to the parent company.

-- In all cases, shareholders (companies or individuals) and directors/tax representatives of companies/branch need to obtain a Spanish Tax Identification Number (NIF) for the foreign companies and a foreigner tax identification number (NIE) for the persons.
+- In all cases, shareholders (companies or individuals) and directors/tax representatives of companies/branch need to obtain a Spanish Tax Identification Number (NIF), in the case of foreign companies, or a foreigner tax identification number (NIE), in the case of individuals.

-- From labour payroll and social security all options are possible, and we only need a company NIF, but the Social Security Agency also needs a resident representative in case of Permanent Establishment and Branch.
+- From the labour payroll and social security perspective, all options are possible, we only need a company NIF, but the Social Security Agency also needs a resident representative in the case of a Permanent Establishment and Branch.